top of page

 what's inside

 How do you build a database management system?
-Why are there so many types of DBMS, with new ones appearing every year?
-How do primary keys, joins, and ORDER BY actually work under the hood?
+Why are there so many kinds of DBMSs — and why do new ones keep appearing every year?
+How do primary keys, joins, and order by actually work?
 How is data stored on disk, and what optimizations do modern systems apply?
-If you want answers to these and other questions about building DBMS — this course is for you.
+If you want answers to these and other questions about building a DBMS from the ground up, this course is for you.

-Throughout the course, we'll trace the complete journey of building a database — from parsing queries to executing and scaling them.
-You'll discover the algorithms and concepts that power modern DBMS and build your own from scratch.
+Throughout the program, we'll walk through the complete journey of building a database — from query parsing to execution and scaling.
+You'll discover the algorithms and concepts at the heart of modern database systems, and put that knowledge into practice by building your own.

-This course is valuable for anyone looking to dive deeper into systems programming, DBMS users who want to understand internal database mechanics and learn to optimize them more effectively.
-The best learning experience comes with Rust or C++, as they let you explore database architecture more deeply and get hands-on with memory management and performance — but this is just a recommendation.
+This course is valuable for anyone who wants to go deeper into systems programming, as well as for DBMS users who want to understand how databases work internally and learn to optimize them more effectively.
+The best learning experience comes with Rust or C++, as they allow you to go further into database architecture and get a real feel for memory management and performance in practice — though this is a recommendation, not a requirement.

 • The emergence of SQL, the development of object-oriented and NoSQL databases